bernardobrust/A-simple-testing-framework/README.md

 ## Tutorial

+Copy the "astf.h" header to the location you put your projects libraries and include it where you want to test.

 Create a ```void``` function with the name of your test suite.

 Then, add ```astf_start_test_suite("");``` at the top of the function with the name of your test suite as the argument, and ```astf_retrieve_results();``` at the end to get the results.